Ask AI

 What's new

-Updated 2024 STS guidelines for surgical management of atrial fibrillation.
+Updated 2024 ESC guidelines for the diagnosis and management of atrial fibrillation.

 Background